the-rileyj/RJ-Go-Site/README.md

-# RJ's New Site
+# Home of RJ's New Site and WebApps

-RJ's new site, where the backend is implemented in GoLang
+RJ's new site (in golang!), home to many WebApps